The Badger Trust is taking its battle against the Welsh Assembly badger cull in north Pembrokeshire to the Court of Appeal.

 The trust has now been granted leave to appeal against the ruling and Lord Justice Elias has ordered an urgent hearing of the matter and put in place a protective costs regime.

 The Welsh Assembly says that the controversial cull is essential to remove sources of bovine TB infection.
-About 12,000 cattle were culled because of bovine TB last year, costing £24m in compensation alone.
+About 12,000 cattle were culled because of bovine TB last year, costing £24m in

 “We have to stop the disease,” Rural Affairs Minister, Elin Jones, told farmers earlier this year.
 “In west Wales it is endemic.
 The figures are quite substantial.

 “It [the badger cull] is not an easy decision for people living in communities that may be affected by it to understand, but this is necessary.”

 The Trust said it hoped that the Welsh Assembly would now await the outcome of the appeal before pressing ahead with the badger cull.